Course Name: Potowomut Golf Club

 Red 73 5649 73.3 126

-After waiting 9 holes for the first par 5, you get two in a row with the opener on the back 9.
-At 497 yards, this downhill, downwind hole offers a realistic chance at back-to-back birdies.
-Drives here that carry the 240 yard bunker on the left side will tumble down the downslope and leave a long iron into this green.
-This green is well-protected by bunkers but good shots will be rewarded.
-The 11th was my least favorite hole on the course as a straightaway bland 354 yard par 4.
-Out of bounds guards the left side, while the right side is fairly open outside of one tree.
-This green is two-tiered and somewhat gimmicky.
-The par 3 12th is the longest on the course at 207 yards.
-Out of bounds guards the left and back of the green while hidden water guards the right.
-These hazards are certainly in play but not overwhelmingly daunting as there is plenty of room between them and the green.
-The 13th is one of the more interesting holes on the course and one that is tricky the first time playing it.
-This tight 323 yard par 4 demands a straight teeshot with less than a driver to have a blind approach shot straight uphill to a tiny green.
-Named “Panorama,” the fantastic 379 yard par 4 offers a great view of the course from its elevated teebox.
-The hole itself plays downhill and slightly to the left.
-There is an interesting stonewall on the left that looks like it was built before the course.
+The 12th is the longest par 3 on the course at 207 yards.
+Out of bounds guards the left and behind this green while hidden water guards the right.
+This hazard is certainly in play but not overwhelmingly daunting as there is plenty of room between it and the green.
+The 13th is one of the more interesting holes at Potowomut and one that is tricky the first time you play it.
+This tight 323 yard par 4 demands a straight teeshot with less than a driver, leaving a blind approach shot straight uphill to a tiny green.
+Bunkers on the right at 200 yards and tall trees down the left leave for an almost impossible approach.
+Nicknamed “Panorama,” the 379 yard par 4 14th offers a scenic view of the course from its elevated teebox over the Club’s driveway.
+This hole plays downhill and slightly to the left to a generous fairway.
+Bunkers litter this fairway at 285 and 310 yards but aren’t in play for most golfers.
+The most notable feature of this hole is an interesting rock structure in the left rough that appears to predate the course.

 General Comments: The putting and chipping greens are tiny, but the driving range is over 300 yards and one of the better ones in the state.
-Pace of play has been very good here when I’ve played.
-Potowomut holds some sentimental value, as my dad and uncle learned the game here by caddying as teenagers.
+Pace of play has been very good both times I’ve played.

-Verdict: Similar to Walter Johnson’s only other design North Kingstown Golf Course, Potowomut is a supremely fun course that offers a good design, solid conditioning, and plenty of chances for both birdies and big scores.
-It is certainly worth a play if given the chance.
+Verdict: Similar but superior to Walter Johnson’s only other design North Kingstown Golf Course, Potowomut GC is a fun course that offers a classic design, solid conditioning, and plenty of risk/reward holes.
+This course is definitely worth a play if you get the chance.